Get help handling charges for the possession of a silencer with a lawyer from the Simmrin Law Group.

 Results of a PC 33410 Conviction in Los Angeles

 The court treats PC 33410 as a felony.
 This means that individuals face very serious penalties upon conviction.
-Results of a PC 33410 conviction include:
+Penalties for a PC 33410 conviction include:

 - Fines of up to $10,000